turingschool/curriculum/source/academy/preparation/index.markdown

 We ask that from now through the start of the program, you spend 20-30 minutes *per day* practicing your typing.
 Even if you're a good typist now, this practice can really help you out.
 If you think you're good, check out Gary Bernhardt's ["Destroy All Software"](https://www.destroyallsoftware.com/screencasts) (even the 1 minute sample video) to be put in your place.

 Please create an account and do your practice on [Typing.io](http://typing.io), and work with the Ruby and JavaScript exercises they have.
-You should be fine with the free account, but feel free to purchase an account if you'd like the extra functionality.
+Go ahead and signup for the $5/month plan and we'll cut you the $5 in the first week of class.
+If you choose to use it beyond this month, the fee is up to you.

 ## Reading